filipe-2/stargaze/readme.md

 ## Description

-This project consists of a single-page website for a Space Agency called StarGaze.
+This project consists of a single-page website for a Space Agency called **StarGaze**.

 Technologies used: